OPTIONAL THEME:

 DIGITAL TECHNOLOGY AND YOU

 Ask students to close their laptops and phones (and their eyes) for a full, timed minute to reflect on their own relationship to their devices and various social media apps.
-When the time is up project the following images as further stimulus material.

 Allow a full 15 minutes for group conversations.
-Invite the scribes to report back to the whole class and facilitate orderly discussion as points of interest emerge.
-Since there is so much dross and tawdriness online, mention to the scribes that they should should use their discretion when reporting back.
+Invite individuals to report back to the whole class and facilitate orderly discussion as points of interest emerge.
+Since there is so much dross and tawdriness online, mention that discretion should be used when reporting back.

 CLASS ACTIVITY II